SwaroopSRP/drizzle-site/README.md

 - Made while learning Web Dev, a lot of features thus, will be implemented later.
 - Images have been randomly picked from the Internet.
 I apologise for this, and this is for education purposes only.
 - The Coming soon page is a temporary page generated and deployed at v0.dev
+- Written with Vanilla CSS and No JS